 If you are a prospective student, is very important that you plan your funding in advance, so that you are sure before you start that you will have sufficient funds to cover the cost of your tuition fees and living costs in every year of your course.
 However, if you have already started your course, it is still really important that you read this information, to check that you are getting all of the money you are entitled to, and aren't missing out on anything.

 Undergraduate students usually fund their studies from a range of sources.
-We have written Undergraduate Funding Guides: one for students starting from 2016 onwards, and a separate guide for pre-2016 starters.
+We have written a guide to Undergraduate Funding.
 We have separate guidance for medical and dental students.
 These guides explain government Student Finance, which is a package of loans and grants to pay for your tuition fees and to help with your living costs.
 They also explain funding from Queen Mary University of London, as well as the eligibility rules for EU (non UK) students.
 There is additional information about government Student Finance loans on the Money Saving Expert website.

 If you have particular circumstances, for example you are a parent, or you have a disability, you may be entitled to claim welfare benefits while you study.
 We have specific information to support students who are not in contact with their family, or who have a care background.